StuartRiffle/YellowLISP/README.md

 ## Status

-YellowLISP is very much a work in progress, and is **not** production-ready, or good.
+YellowLISP is still experimental, and is **not** production-ready, or good.
 So I appreciate you reading this far!